LUMCMRI/mri_safety_cases/en_US/FixateurExterne/advies.md

 <br>

 **Question:** When the patient arrives at the MRI department he is sedated and rarely aware of his surroundings.
-Does this make any change?
+Does this make any difference?